mgreenegit/rfc_customguestconfig/README.md

 ![Deployment Gate Status](https://vsrm.dev.azure.com/azvmguestpolicy/_apis/public/Release/badge/8cf7364a-2490-4dd7-8353-5c7e17e8728d/1/2)

-This repository is the home for a *theoretical* design for Azure Guest Configuration to support customer-provided content.
+This repository is the home for a *theoretical* design for Azure Policy Guest Configuration to support customer-provided content.
 As part of an open collaboration with the community we welcome you to review the information on this page,